Varun's got a secret to share: how he aced UMAT. Read on to find out how.

 A very wise teacher once told my cohort, “The better we all do, the better we all do”, and these are words which you should take to heart during your HSC year.
 The inherently competitive nature of the HSC in the lead up to the external examinations as well as the UMAT can create a tendency for some students to avoid helping others.
 However, the desire to outperform others and the desire to help others are not mutually exclusive.
 Teaching others is the final step in truly mastering knowledge.
 In order to correctly convey information, the highest level of understanding is required, so helping others in fact, solidifies your own knowledge.
 In regards to UMAT, this means teaching others of the strategies that you would use to approach and solve the problems.

 All Year 12 students are well-aware of the importance of practice in achieving their goals.
 Inevitably, it is the discipline involved with practice that is difficult to achieve.
 I think one of the most effective ways to discipline yourself is to set challenges.
 In the same way that you refuse to leave the basketball court until your shot feels just right, don’t stop answering those UMAT questions until you’re perfect, from start to finish.
 These kinds of self-expectations and fulfillment of these self-expectations can greatly build your confidence in approaching all kinds of questions in the UMAT, and lead to better results.
+The Matrix UMAT Preparation Course provided me with an endless supply of resources which ensured that I received all the practice I could get.

 This is where all the practice and confidence come into play.
 When you’re standing in the long line to get into the building where you’ll be sitting the UMAT, do whatever you need to do to psych yourself up.
 Talk to friends if it helps, but not if they’re going to cause you anxiety.
 Once you’re inside the building, make sure you feel confident and comfortable; water should be close by, as well as a surplus of pencils.
 If at this point you begin to worry, think back to the practice you’ve done.
 Even if you believe you haven’t practised to your full potential, you’ve likely practised more than most of the people in the room with you.
 Having said that, if you have the opportunity and you’re serious about performing well, you should practice to your full potential for maximum confidence.

-During the exam, it’s a simply case of minimising distractions.
+During the exam, it’s simply a case of minimising distractions.
 If you’ve gone through enough practice papers, then you’ll know how to best approach the exam.
 And don’t forget to keep time on your mind, always.
 It’s important not to feel complacent if you’re getting ahead of time because some questions inherently require more time than others.